 As part of the Complete Clean Pledge, we have expanded our already rigorous cleaning protocols.
 While we've always had a very formal training process in place that instructs all employees on the proper cleaning of a vehicle, employees are now being trained to implement new and more comprehensive mandates that include enhanced cleaning guidance for vehicles and branch locations, as well as social distancing practices.

-As well as deploying this new surface coating we visit our vehicles every 10 days for cleaning.
+We visit our vehicles every 10 days for cleaning.
 The meticulousness of this cleaning process is backed by the ‘Complete Clean Pledge’.
 This covers vacuuming, general wipe down, and sanitising with a disinfectant, with particular attention to more than 20-plus high-touch points (see graphic below).
 In between these cleans we ask members to adhere to the Car Club Code, keeping vehicles clean, removing rubbish and leaving vehicles as they’d themselves like to find them.

 As already mentioned, when it comes to cleanliness, both Enterprise and members play a role.
 In between our cleaning visits, in line with the ‘Car Club Code’, our members are responsible for leaving the vehicles clean, removing rubbish/mess, ensuring all windows are up, seats are passenger-ready etc. Given this shared responsibility for cleanliness, the level to which a vehicle is cleaned may vary.
 That is why we ask members to take every reasonable measure to ensure vehicles are left as they’d expect to find them.
 As a result, you may get into a car we have fully valeted one day, and the next you’ll use a vehicle that, since its Enterprise valet, has been used by a number of fellow members.
 Understanding this is part and parcel of joining a vehicle sharing club.